 The competitor should evaluate the quote or saying, interpret its meaning, develop an appropriate thesis, and then support or defend their thesis in a presentation that is not canned or "one speech fits all."
 The introduction should capture the attention of the audience and create interest in the rest of the speech.
 The introduction should include a brief overview of the topic, a thesis statement (which is the position the competitor takes on the topic), and a preview of the main points.
 Each of the points in the main body should clearly support the thesis.
 The flow of thoughts should be smooth and natural, building to a conclusive end.
 Personal examples, if used at all, should be secondary to illustrations referring to events, people, theories, literature, etc. By this, the competitor shows that he/she is making connections between existing knowledge and new, fresh analysis.
-The conclusion should restate the quote or saying word-for-word in the conclusion and provide closure to the presentation.
+The conclusion should summarize the speech through reinforcement of the thesis and review of the main points.
+The competitor should restate the quote or saying word-for-word in the conclusion and provide closure to the presentation.